apify/apify-docs/docs/data_collection_fundamentals/using_devtools.md

 # [](#devtools-data-collection) Data collection with DevTools

 We know the basics of HTML, CSS, JavaScript and DevTools and we can finally try doing something more practical - collecting data from a website.
-Let's try collecting the 50 most popular websites in the world from the [Alexa Top Sites index](https://www.alexa.com/topsites).
+Let's try collecting the 50 most popular websites in the world from the <a href="https://www.alexa.com/topsites" target="_blank">Alexa Top Sites index</a>.
 We will use CSS selectors, JavaScript, and DevTools to do that.

 ## [](#getting-structured-data) Getting structured data from HTML

-When you open the [Alexa Top Sites index](https://www.alexa.com/topsites), you'll see that there's a table on the page with names of websites and various data about the websites' traffic.
+When you open the <a href="https://www.alexa.com/topsites" target="_blank">Alexa Top Sites index</a>, you'll see that there's a table on the page with names of websites and various data about the websites' traffic.
 We will now learn how to collect all this information.
 Open DevTools and select any of the websites with the selector tool.

 ![Selecting an element with DevTools]({{@asset data_collection_fundamentals/images/selecting-first-website.webp}})